- What happened to Gordon Freeman's infant daughter? Best not to dwell on it.

 - The crowbar gets incinerated at the beginning of the last chapter of Half-Life 2.
 It's a tragic way to lose a trusty companion.

 - This fan made video is particularly poignant and sad.

-- On August 25th, 2017, the 21st anniversary of Valve, Marc Laidlaw shared the whole story of Half-Life 2's third episode on his official site, initially disguised as Fan Fiction with genderswapped characters and different names, but mirrored on other sites with edits that restored the Half-Life characters and names.
+- On August 25th, 2017, the 21st anniversary of Valve, Marc Laidlaw shared the whole story of Half-Life 2: Episode 3 on his official site, initially disguised as Fan Fiction with genderswapped characters and different names, but mirrored on other sites with edits that restored the Half-Life characters and names.
 It is incredibly sad to read, as it all but officially confirmed that Half-Life is done.

 "It has been a circuitous path to lands I once knew, and surprising to see how much the terrain has changed.
 Enough time has passed that few remember me, or what I was saying when last I spoke, or what precisely we hoped to accomplish.
 At this point, the resistance will have failed or succeeded, no thanks to me.
 Old friends have been silenced, or fallen by the wayside.
 I no longer know or recognize most members of the research team, though I believe the spirit of rebellion still persists.
 I expect you know better than I the appropriate course of action, and I leave you to it.
 Expect no further correspondence from me regarding these matters; this is my final episode."

 - The final part implies that Gordon ends up on Earth so far into the future that few even remember his name or his deeds, and he is uncertain if the resistance even won the war...or it could be a reflection on the current state of Valve, and how Half-Life has been forgotten by the very studio who had created it.
 In any case, it is depressing.

 "Yours in infinite finality,Gordon Freeman, Ph.D"